Start at the very beginning; learn about basic tree biology and ecology and the common species we find in the UK in this introductory online course.

 Self-study material available after week 2 webinar

 Week 3 Live webinar at the end of week 3

 Week 4: Introducing common broadleaf trees

-The final deadline to complete any outstanding activities and self-study components is 28/05/2021.
+The final deadline to complete any outstanding assignments and self-study components 2 weeks after the final webinar

 The course includes:

 - 45-minute interactive weekly Zoom workshops to connect with the tutor and other participants

 - Expert tuition for which the Field Studies Council is renowned